-Join us in recycling your VHS and other media tapes as a green contribution to our environment.
+Join us in recycling your VHS, media and child car seats as a green contribution to our environment.
 Take them to our facility during the recycling day or make an appointment with us.

 Currently municipalities advise us to dispose of the VHS tapes and media tapes as garbage.

 However, most elements of these products are recyclable.
 The plastics are non-biodegradable, they continue to fill up our landfills.
 As environmentally conscious citizens please join us in making our planet greener.

 (Basic charge for any combination excluding reel-to-reel)